 In five or 10 years, you may look back and realize that this divorce is the best thing that could have happened for you and your children.
 Keep that thought in mind when you go through struggles, and try to keep focused on your vision of a better life.

 Divorce at any age is hard, but it can be particularly challenging when you are still in your 20s.
-Make sure that you take action to so that you can look forward to a brighter future.
+Make sure that you take action to put a divorce strategy in place so that you can look forward to a brighter future.